 - May help photo-aging, reduce scars, and hyperpigmentation

-Although retinol is typically weaker and in lower concentrations than prescription strength retinoids, it still gets the job done, and causes less irritation in general.
-Retinoids have a lot of evidence backing it, along with hydroxy acids, and vitamin C for anti-aging.
-The key benefits, however, is that the evidence of efficacy is solid and concrete, something that can’t be said of many ingredient claims, which are often speculative at best.
+Although retinol is typically weaker and in lower concentrations than prescription-strength retinoids, it still gets the job done and causes less irritation in general.
+Retinoids have a lot of evidence backing them, along with hydroxy acids and vitamin C for anti-aging.
+The key benefit, however, is that the evidence of efficacy is substantial and concrete, something that can’t be said of many ingredient claims, which are often speculative at best.

 What are some of the side-effects of retinol?

 Topical retinol has similar side-effect profiles as its more powerful retinoid cousins.
-Generally with the lower concentration, however, the side-effects are less severe than the prescription strength retinoids.
-For most people, the skin gets used to the retinol over a period of a 2 to 4 weeks, and the side-effects often disappear over time.
+Generally, with the lower concentration, however, the side-effects are less severe than the prescription strength retinoids.
+For most people, the skin gets used to the retinol over 2 to 4 weeks, and the side-effects often disappear over time.

-- When adding retinols into your skincare, make sure to wear sunscreen
+- When adding retinol into your skincare, make sure to wear sunscreen

 - It can also be drying, especially for patients who already have a dry skin type (creams or lotions are recommended over gel for people with dry skin)